DMGDy/ECE4820-Presentation/September13/Presentation_0913.md

 - Properly configure and compile rpmsg and remoteproc kernel modules and firmware for IPCC (Inter-Processor communication controller)
     - Necessary for OpenAMP framework
+    - Firmware needs to be manually flashed from Linux in order for it to work.
+    - Kernel Modules and settings not compiling despite manual setting
+    - Might need to manually configure Devicetree (patch by writing custom .dts to compile to .dtb)
 - Write C program that uses rpmsg to talk to Arm Cortex-M4 from Linux